Signatures of human-like processing in Transformer forward passes: Introduction

-The prevalent comparison between humans and AI models is at the behavioral level.
-For that purpose, information from a model's forward pass is extracted and mapped onto the likelihoods of strings, which are linked to relevant behaviors on the human side: for example, the probabilities assigned to candidate answer options in a multiple-choice task, or the sampled responses in a free-generation task.
+One of the most exciting features of modern AI models---especially language models (LMs)---is their ability to capture fine-grained measures of human cognition \citep[e.g.,][]{frank_cognitive_2025}.
+For higher-order cognitive tasks, the prevalent comparison between humans and LMs is at the behavioral level.
+This approach typically involves using the LM to estimate the likelihoods of strings, which are linked to relevant behaviors on the human side, such as answer selections in a multiple-choice task.
 This ``output-level'' approach is often motivated on theoretical grounds.
-For example, probabilities derived from language models (LMs) enable systematic, large-scale testing of expectation-based theories of sentence processing, and have been used to predict human behavioral measures such as reading times \citep[e.g.,][]{levy_expectation-based_2008,smith_effect_2013,wilcox_predictive_2020,oh_why_2023,shain_large-scale_2024,huang_large-scale_2024} as well as neural event-related potentials \citep[e.g.,][]{michaelov_strong_2024,michaelov_mathematical_2024}.
-LM probability distributions are also key for investigating theoretical questions such as the relationship between string probability, grammaticality, and acceptability judgments \citep[e.g.,][]{clark_linguistic_2010,clark_towards_2013,lau_grammaticality_2017,hu_what_2025,tjuatja_what_2025}.
+For example, probabilities derived from LMs enable systematic, large-scale testing of expectation-based theories of sentence processing \citep[e.g.,][]{levy_expectation-based_2008,smith_effect_2013,huang_large-scale_2024,michaelov_strong_2024,shain_large-scale_2024}, as well as the relationship between string probability and grammaticality \citep[e.g.,][]{lau_grammaticality_2017,hu_what_2025,tjuatja_what_2025}.